ClusterCockpit/cc-doc/content/en/docs/webinterface/plots.md

 It is possible to zoom in by dragging a selection square with your mouse.
 Double-Clicking into the plot will reset the zoom.

+{{< alert >}}*Please note:* Metric plots will be rendered with regard to the configured `normal` metric threshold at first, i.e. the threshold will either be the highest rendered value (spaced line), or will be used to cut-off outliers (10 x normal threshold).
+Resetting by double-clicking will re-render the plot with regard to the highest value *of the dataset*, i.e. adapt the Y-axis to match said maximum value.{{< /alert >}}

 ### Conditional Legends

 Hovering over the rendered data will display a legend as hovering box colored in yellow.
 Depending on the amount of data shown, this legend will render differently: